 There are two sections and the paper includes short response questions, source-based questions, structured questions and an essay question.

-PAPER TWO: External written examination over 1 hour 15 minutes
+UNIT 2: External written examination of 1 hour 15 minutes.

 The paper includes source-based questions, a structured question and an essay question.